ditatechwriter/portfolio/LwDITA-toolchain.md

 There are many options to choose from here from CircleCI, TravisCI, and the one I use for this site, GitHub Actions.
 All of these can be used to build and lint content.

 ## Displaying content using static site generators
-Because MDITA files can be outputted as Markdown there many options for using MDITA outputs with static site generators (SSGs).MDITA content can be added to the following SSGs:
+Because MDITA files can be outputted as Markdown there many options for using MDITA outputs with static site generators (SSGs).
+MDITA content can be added to the following SSGs:

 - Gitbook/MDBook
 - Docsify